 Sara has a keen interest in the natural ingredients growing around the lodge and used over time in cooking by the Anangu people.
 She is a keen forager – often gathering succulents and berries and combines these very local ‘bush-tucker’ flavours with produce from Australia’s coastal and rural produce regions many kilometres away.
 Sara considers the kitchen at Longitude 131° as the hub of contemporary Australian dining, bringing the nation’s finest flavours together on the plate.

 Dine and relax in the earth-toned Dune House, the heart of Longitude 131°, with its panoramic views and cantilevered roof.
-Savour world class cuisine celebrating a fusion of modern and indigenous flavours at breakfast, lunch and dinner, with the stunning backdrop of Uluru.
+Savour world class cuisine celebrating a fusion of modern and aboriginal flavours at breakfast, lunch and dinner, with the stunning backdrop of Uluru.
 In the evening, enjoy an outback sundowner at the convivial open bar, swap stories of the day’s adventures and revel in the unique surroundings.

 Dining under the stars at Table 131° is a one-in-a-lifetime experience not to be missed.
 As darkness falls, a four-course dinner with matched Australian wines is served in an exclusive outback setting.
-Indigenous performers mesmerise with the movement and songs of their ancient culture and after dinner, Longitude’s resident astronomer regales guests with tales of the Southerly constellations.
+Aboriginal performers mesmerise with the movement and songs of their ancient culture and after dinner, Longitude’s resident astronomer regales guests with tales of the Southerly constellations.